 Need help selling your car in Colorado?
 Here are some quick answers

-Do I need to notarize the title in Colorado?
+Do I need to notarize the title when selling my car in Colorado?

-Is a bill of sale required in Colorado?
+Is a bill of sale required when selling a car in Colorado?